pat-hennessy/RepData_PeerAssessment1/PA1_template.md

 <br/>

 #### Part 1
-Below is a histogram showing the frequency of occurrence of counts of the total steps taken per day.
+Below is a histogram of the total number of steps taken each day.
 This is in accordance with David Cook's (Community TA) [clarification of this part of the assignment](https://class.coursera.org/repdata-010/forum/thread?thread_id=9).

 ```r